msylv/FontHarvest/README.md

 - --css or -c: Specifies the CSS file or URL containing the fonts to download.
 - --output or -o (optional): Specifies the folder to store the downloaded fonts.
 Default is the "fonts" folder.

+You can now copy the CSS file provided by your font supplier (e.g. Google Fonts) and replace the beginning of the URL with your local path.

 ## Example

 Here's an example of how to use FontHarvest to download fonts from a CSS file: